Switzerland returns $321m million to Nigeria

 The assets were confiscated and repatriated as part of criminal proceedings against Abba Abacha, son of Sani, who ruled Nigeria for five years until his death in 1998.

-Nigerian investigators believes the former president stole more than $4 billion during his time in office.
+Nigerian investigators believe the former president stole more than $4 billion during his time in office.

 The Swiss government released a statement Monday announcing that agreement had been reached with officials from the Nigerian government and the World Bank on the terms of restitution.